tendermint/tendermint/docs/qa/method.md

 1. Stop the prometheus server if it is running as a service (e.g. a `systemd` unit).
 2. Unzip the prometheus database retrieved from the testnet, and move it to replace the local prometheus database.
-3. Start the prometheus server and make sure no error logs appear at start up.
+3. Start the prometheus server and make sure no error logs appear at startup.
 4. Introduce the metrics you want to gather or plot.

 ## Rotating Node Testnet